-In this type of abnormal discharge, the source is usually trichomonas vaginalis, that is, a pathogen.
+The source of such abnormal discharges is usually Trichomonas vaginalis, a pathogen.

 Although it can be transmitted sexually in general, it can rarely be transmitted by other means.

-It is generally foul-smelling and an increase in odor is observed after sexual intercourse.
+It is usually foul-smelling and an increase in odor is observed after sexual intercourse.